diodechain/website/index.md

   class: "story--homepage"
   animated: false
   title: Leave no trace
-  heading: Protect your digital footprint.
+  heading: Protect your digital footprint
   content: |
     Remove third parties from your data equation.
 No information to be hacked, no identities to be leaked, no data to be scraped.
 Just you, your people, and your assets - the way humans naturally work.